Getting By: The Pantry Challenge

 So when my friend Lynn announced a January Pantry Challenge, eating only what was on hand when the New Year struck, I told her to sign me up.

-Lynn Tomlinson Aubrey is an assistant chief with the Frankfort, Ky. police department.
+Lynn Tomlinson Aubrey is a former assistant chief with the Frankfort, Ky. police department.
 She’s also a hobby farmer who lives on several acres in rural Franklin county.
 Over the years, Lynn’s land has supported goats, sheep, chickens and a milk cow or two.

 While I relied on the labor of others to provide me with food, Lynn was determined to grow her own.
 She has amassed an impressive store of home-canned fruits and vegetables from her garden, yet she felt the need to go one step farther.
 Hence the pantry challenge.